Travel to Tulum - Day 2: GRAN CENOTE & TULUM BEACH

 Welcome to Gran Cenote!
 It cost 150 pesos or about $7.50 USD/person for entry.
 Quick reminder of the conversion from my previous post: to convert pesos to USD, I multiplied the amount by $.05 to get the approximate USD amount.

-We explored, before we dove in!
+Exploring, before I dove in!